tomcastleman/laravel-memcached-plus/README.md

     ],
 ],
 ```

-When defining `options` you should set the config key to the `Memcached` constant name as a string.
-This avoids any issues with local environments missing ext-memcached and throwing a warning about
-undefined constants.
-The `options` config keys are automatically resolved into `Memcached` constants by the
-`MemcachedPlus\MemcachedConnector` which throws a `RuntimeException` if the constant is invalid.

 Note that as this package _enhances_ the built-in Laravel 5 memcached Cache driver, the driver string
 remains `memcached`.